A5H-2HILL/Splunk-UF-SIEM/README.md

 Now that the endpoint index is created, enable the Splunk server to receive the endpoint data.

 Within the "Forwarding and receiving" tab on Splunk, under "receive data" section, select "Configure receiving", then select "New receiving port".
-Port left as deafault of 9997.
+Port left as default of 9997.

   ![Index reciever port](https://github.com/user-attachments/assets/83d8da67-1d79-40f2-8c6a-dcf66194bc8e)

-After the receiving port has been set, data should now start being sent from the index to the splunk server, generating some telemetry in our Splunk search data.
+After the receiving port has been set, data should now start being sent from the index to the Splunk server, generating some telemetry in our Splunk search data.

   ![Endpoint data on Splunk](https://github.com/user-attachments/assets/255362bf-be00-46d4-aa09-6dfd89431ed5)